This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 };

-This is the final generated code, which can be directly generated into a .cpp file, placed in a fixed directory, and then run this script before building.
+This is the final generated code.
+You can directly generate a .cpp file, place it in a fixed directory, and then run this script before building.

 case 0: return "RED";